This set of Discrete Mathematics Multiple Choice Questions & Answers (MCQs) focuses on “Cryptography – Ciphers”.

 d) Alpha-numeric cryptography

 Explanation: A symmetric algorithm uses the same key to encrypt data as well as to decrypt data.
 For example, a symmetric algorithm will use the key to encrypt some plaintext information like a password into a ciphertext.
 Then, it uses again to take that ciphertext and turn it back into the password.

 3. Suppose in order to get a message across enemy lines, we need to choose an initial secret key say, 100110.
 What will be the decrypted cipher when the original message is 010010011.

 Explanation: In order to decrypt the given cipher text, we need to XOR each bit with the corresponding bit in the secret key.
 As, the cipher text is longer than the secret key, wrap around the remaining cipher text and begin again at the starting.
-When there will be a chance to decrypt 7th bit of the cipher text, XOR it with the first first bit of the secret key.
+When there will be a chance to decrypt the 7th bit of the cipher text, XOR it with the first bit of the secret key.
 Hence, after decrypting every bit in the cipher text, the original message will be 110100.